Turner Watercolor Review, Artists Color Chart Swatches, Lightfast Tests

 Turner watercolors are described in their sales blurb as "finest pure pigments with gum arabic to achieve the highest of lightfast ratings and superb transparency and flow.
 The pigments are painstakingly ground to a uniform fineness and are blended without any fillers."
 This broad generalization does not set up the right expectations.
 They do offer some fugitive pigments such as Natural Rose Madder, Opera Pink, rare "Maya" colors and Alizarin Crimson.
 If their binder truly is just gum arabic (no starch, sugars or animal hide glue as is common in Japanese paints like Gansai) I am surprised by way these stick to my brush and refuse to flow onto wet washes like my other watercolors.

 Other than their solvent-based "Maya" colors, this brand has a high pigment load in most of their paints, offering many strong colors that re-wet well in a pan.
-That being said, I am overall NOT a big fan of Turner's watercolors.
+That being said, I am overall not a big fan of Turner's watercolors.
 Price wise, they are in a bargain group with a low price point appealing to those starting to branch out from student grade to professional grade paints.
 They are roughly within the cheapest half of all options when comparing professional watercolor brands, BUT they are not the most affordable.
 They are not the highest quality within this price bracket.
 I have had much better success with Roman Szmal and White Nights which average only a few dollars a color - often half the price investment of Turner.
 ShinHan is also a good tube option in a similar price range to Turner, with both brands offering some fugitive pigments you may want to avoid if fading is a concern.

 While all companies tend to offer a couple pigments that are problematic as far as being weak or hard to re-wet after being allowed to dry in a pan (the nature of the ingredient, such as Viridian PG18, Green Earth PG23, Potter's Pink PR233, rare minerals such as Glauconite etc.) I found problems with some Turner colors that are not normally difficult in other brands.
 Because White Nights has added superior quality lightfast pigments to their catalog in recent years (such as a remarkably affordable bright Cobalt Teal, Nickel Azo Yellow, Caput Mortum, Perylenes etc.) you may find that White Nights has become too competitive to ignore.
-Roman Szmal beats them both in granulating paints, offering an amazing selection of textural earth browns, cobalts and cadmiums.
+Roman Szmal also beats them both in granulating paints, offering an amazing selection of textural earth browns, cobalts and cadmiums.

 Turner does not have a Cobalt Teal, but rather a "Turquoise Blue" PB28 that is a very good match for the discontinued Manganese Blue PB33 in hue.
-However, its lackluster granulation does not perform as well in color separating mixtures, like you would see in brands like Roman Szmal.
-This lackluster texture was the case in a few "granulating" Turner's watercolors (Ultramarine Violet, Cobalt Turquoise, Manganese Violet) which had a weaker, oddly clumping / flocculating effect that was not the normal type of granulation found in other brands.
+However, its lesser granulation does not perform as well in color separating mixtures, like you would see in brands like Roman Szmal.
+This lackluster texture was the case in a few "granulating" Turner's watercolors (Ultramarine Violet, Cobalt Turquoise, Manganese Violet and Mars Black) which had a weaker, oddly clumping / flocculating effect that was not the normal type of granulation found in other brands.
 Because I can never be sure what to expect from them, I find Turner to be on the lower quality end of paints marketed as "professional" grade.
 The color to color consistency is hit or miss, some tubes have been shipped to me leaking (Mars Violet), liquidy (Rose Red), completely dried out (Cobalt Green).

 --- Images coming soon ---